xenocrat/chyrp-lite/README.md

 5. Restore your _uploads_ folder and _includes/config.json.php_.
 6. Run the upgrade process by visiting [upgrade.php](upgrade.php) in your web browser.

-If you're using Docker, you can upgrade it in four steps:
+If you're using Docker, you can upgrade in four steps:

 1. __Backup your Docker volumes before proceeding!__
 2. Download the latest version of Chyrp Lite.
-3. Copy any changes you've made to `docker-compose.yaml` over.
+3. Copy over any changes you've made to `docker-compose.yaml`.
 4. Run `docker compose up -d --build`.

 There's no need to run [upgrade.php](upgrade.php) if you're using Docker.